-- Portico preserves the intellectual content of the journal, including the text, images, supplemental files and limited functionality such as internal linking. - The full functionality offered by a publisher's delivery platform is not preserved; nor is the exact look and layout of the online journal. - Publishers deliver to Portico the "source files" of electronic journals (SGML, XML, PDF, etc.) shortly after initial publication. - Portico converts or "normalizes" the source files to an archival format based on the NLM Archiving DTD and deposits the content in the Portico repository. - Once deposited, content remains in the archive.
-To date more than 181,000 are preserved in the Portico archive.
+- Publishers deliver "source files" of electronic journals (SGML, XML, PDF, etc.) to Portico. - Using specialized software Portico converts proprietary source files from multiple publishers to an archival format suitable for long-term preservation.
+Portico's preservation format is based on the NLM Archiving DTD. - Source and normalized files are deposited in the archive.
+Once deposited, content must remain in the archive. - To date more than 200,000 articles are preserved in the Portico archive.